 8. Spinal Surgeries

-There are many different types of back surgeries: Spinal Fusion, Diskectomy, Kyphoplasty, and Laminectomy, are among several others.
+There are many different types of back surgeries: Spinal Fusion, Diskectomy, Kyphoplasty, and Laminectomy, among several others.
 They’re all critical since the spine provides central support to the entire skeletal system.
 Fortunately, there are ways to perform many of these procedures with minimal invasion.

 9. Joint Fusion